ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

 4. Now launch the browser and enter the webserver address.
 The ownCloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.

-5. Return to the project folder and run the `set_trusted_domain.sh` script:
+5. Return to the project folder and run the `set_configuration.sh` script:

 ```
-bash set_trusted_domain.sh
+bash set_configuration.sh
 ```

 Now you can enter ownCloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.